cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 - Address system:
 - TAU private key: the base for all community chain address generation;
 - TAU Chain ID = "0"
-- ChainID := `Nickname`+`blocktime` + signature(random) // chainID include genesis address, block size 1, time 60 seconds; // in stateless environment, chain config info needs to be embedded into chainname, otherwise, might be lost.
+- ChainID := `Nickname`+`blocktime` + signature(random) // in stateless environment, chain config info needs to be embedded into chainname, otherwise, might be lost.
 - Community chains peer address format : `chainID` + `TAU address`;

 - TX types and msg: the contract content for coin base, wiring and file tx